leptr/panvasjs/README.md

 - `textAlign(alignment)` - sets the alignment for the displayed text; takes a string for an input; valid values are "start", "end", "left", "right", "center"
 - `translate(x, y)` - translates the canvas starting point to the given coordinates
 - `rotate(angle)` - rotates the canvas by the given angle
+- `scale(widthScale, heightScale)` - scales the canvas proportionate to the given arguments; if only one argument is given, both width and height are scaled in proportion to that one argument; if no arguments are passed, canvas is returned to scale 1
 - `save()` - saves the current state of the canvas
 - `restore()` - restores the last saved state of the canvas
 - `screenshot()` - takes a screenshot of the canvas and saves it as a png file; the background color is not included in the screenshot